norius/kata/README.md

 ## Prerequisites

-This project needs node so be sure to have node and npm installed
+This project uses node so be sure to have node and npm installed

 ---
 ## Setup